 - Referrals to medical care, HIV and STD testing and treatment, naloxone, mental health, alcohol and drug treatment, and medication assisted treatment

-- Naloxone kits are provided twice a month through HIV Alliance
+- Naloxone kits are provided on Wednesdays through HIV Alliance

 - Fentanyl Test Strips

 - We need to take in the same number of syringes that we give out.